muratk3n/thirdwave/en/tweets/2020/week6.md

 People don't know shit so cannot act rationally in econ.
 Why do some ppl assume otherwise in politics?
-If single decision is based on very rough perceptions, their own pocketbook, incumbency, leadership traits displayed at a personal level, in the aggregate democracy works better than the next thing.
+If single decision is based on very rough perceptions, their own pocketbook, incumbency, leadership traits displayed, personally or previous office, in the aggregate representative democracy works better than the next thing.
 That's it.

 *2020-2-4 15:41:2*